Welcome to the Crawley Town Supporters Travel Group – to be known as GHCoaches

 CRAWLEY LUXURY COACHES – Our Coach provider

-Over the past 20 years our partnership as the Crawley Town Supporters Club has been able to offer supporters a cheap way of getting to games, and we intend to keep this going this season and beyond under our new identity.
+Over the past 23 years our partnership as the Crawley Town Supporters Club has been able to offer supporters a cheap way of getting to games, and we intend to keep this going this season and beyond under our new identity.
 We know that we are working with a terrific coach company who have great respect in the industry – and whose contingency plans when we went to Manchester for the FA Cup match were very impressive – the work that went on behind the scenes for the big day were immense.
 David, Kevin and I learnt a lot from the experience, something we all will hopefully use again.
 Where we can't run a coach for financial reasons we will endeavour to run a minibus to matches, again as cheap as we can.

-THE NEW MOON - updated September 14 is now officially open – and is our base once again after the major refurbished and as you can see has been re-namd The New Moon - It is still a sports venue with Multi TV screens, SKY & BT sports shown, Pool Tables, Pre-match Food and Drinks - 400 yards - 3 minute walk from the Broadfield Stadium on the Old Brighton Road towards Crawley town centre.
+THE NEW MOON - updated September 14 is now officially open – and is our base once again after the major refurbished and as you can see has been re-namd The New Moon - It is still a sports venue with Multi TV screens, SKY & BT sports are now being shown, Pool Tables, Pre-match Food and Drinks - Its only 400 yards - 3 minute walk from the Broadfield Stadium on the Old Brighton Road towards Crawley town centre.
 Away coach parking available if required.
 It is an "Away fan's" pub, so why not come in for a pre-match drink with us and have a good old friendly banter.
 If you want food then they have a matchday menu available - also the usual "real ales, ciders and lagers" are on tap.
 They now have permission to park upto 5 supporters coaches at the pub.

-On our away matches (departing after 8.30am) the Half Moon will be opening ¾ hr before we depart.
-They will be serving Tea, Coffee, and Bacon/Sausage Rolls, and if anyone wants a cooked breakfast this will also be provided.
-For the breakfast you must pre-order when you book your seat on the coach.
-There is some car parking available at the Half Moon and in the local area.
-Also when we return, the Half Moon will be open, so if you want a drink before going home you will be welcome.
+There is some car parking available at the New Moon and in the local area.
+Also when we return, the New Moon will be open, so if you want a drink before going home you will be welcome.

 On the return journey, we will still do our drop off’s via Northgate and the Town Centre.